 High school students tend to be the main consumers of the PSAT.
 About three and a half million individuals take this exam every year.
 This kind of standardized test is targeted at students in 10th and 11th grade across the United States of America.
 The standardized exam is taken at various high schools.

 For starters, the SAT test has a complete section for an optional essay, whereas the PSAT exam does not have any.
 When comparing the two in terms of difficulty, the PSAT is quite a lot easier in terms of cognitive and academic assessment.
-Lastly, the PSAT test also features a lot less questions than the regular SAT, thereby reducing its time as well.
+Lastly, the PSAT test also features a lot fewer questions than the regular SAT, thereby reducing its time as well.

 Having discussed how the PSAT is quite different from, while still being similar to the SAT, let us now move on to the other facets of the standardized test.
 In addition to its preparatory role for the regular SAT, the PSAT also is the basic qualification test for the National Merit Scholarship Program.
 Simply put, the scholarships’ eligibility is determined through this very test.
 Roughly 7500 people go on to win this scholarship every year.